David Dobos, age 74, of Avon, passed away on March 1, 2020.

 His family will receive friends on Sunday, March 8, from 1:00-5:00 pm at Reidy-Scanlan-Giovannazzo Funeral Home, 2150 Broadway, Lorain, Ohio.
 On Monday, March 9, a Mass of Christian Burial will be held at St. Peter’s Parish, 3655 Oberlin Ave., Lorain at 11:00am, presided by Father Craig M. Hovanec, Pastor.
 In lieu of flowers, donations may be made to the family who will aid in the sponsorship of the Black River clean up in memory of David Dobos.

-To plant a tree in memory of David Dobos, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of David Dobos, please visit our floral store.